NASCAR Xfinity Series at New Hampshire: History

-The Ambetter Health 200 is a NASCAR Xfinity Series race held at New Hampshire Motor Speedway in Loudon, New Hampshire.
 When first held in 1990, the race was 300 laps.
-It was scaled back to 250 laps, the length of the former fall NHMS race, starting in 1993, and again to its current 200 laps in 1996.
+It was scaled back to 250 laps, the length of the 1990-1992 fall NHMS race, starting in 1993, and again to its current 200 laps in 1996.

+From 1990 to 1992, New Hampshire held a second, 250 lap/264.5 mi Busch Series race in the fall.
+The second race was removed from the schedule in 1993, in exchange for a Winston Cup Series race at the track.

+During the practice for the 2000 event, Adam Petty died after he lost control of his car after his throttle were stuck wide open going into turn three; Petty's death was caused by a basilar skull fracture from the ensuing impact.
+Cup Series driver Kenny Irwin Jr. also died under similar circumstances during the practice of thatlook.com 300, occurring eight weeks later at the same track, leading NASCAR to make significant rule changes to maintain driver safety.

 Until 2010, in 23 races held at NHMS, there had never been a repeat Xfinity Series winner, the longest such streak in any of NASCAR's national touring series.
 Kyle Busch broke the streak with victories in 2009 and 2010.
 He would also win the 2011, 2013, 2016, and 2017 Xfinity Series races at the track.
 Brad Keselowski and Christopher Bell would later also become repeat winners of the Xfinity Series race at New Hampshire.
 Additionally, Toyota and Joe Gibbs Racing won this race each year from 2008 to 2021 except for Keselowski's two wins in 2012 and 2014, both of which were for Team Penske.
 He drove a Dodge in 2012 and a Ford in 2014.